 Sportforum Hohenschönhausen Speed Skating Rink

 Boasting a grand, brightly lit ceiling decorated with the flags of the world, the Hohenschönhausen Sports Forum ice rink is a true cathedral of skating.
 In DDR times it was the training centre for top athletes and future Olympic medallists.
-The rink is normally reserved for professionals, but it’s open to the public on Sundays.
+The rink is mostly reserved for professionals, but it’s open to the public on Sundays.
 And if you’re in the mood for a bit of a light show, there’s an ice-skating disco every second and fourth Friday of the month from 9pm to 11pm.

-- Eisschnelllaufhalle im Sportforum Berlin Konrad-Wolf-Str.
-39, Hohenschönhausen details.
+- Eisschnelllaufhalle im Sportforum, Berlin Konrad-Wolf-Str.
+39, Hohenschönhausen, details.

 Charlottenburg Ice Rink